beatzxbt/bybit-smm/README.md

 Bybit Simple Market Maker
 ===================

-This is a sample market making bot for use with [Bybit](https://www.bybit.com/en-US/).
+This is a sample market making bot for [Bybit](https://www.bybit.com/en-US/).

 Getting Started